Learn more about

 About Us

-In the 19 years ANGELS has been in existence, we have seen a steady increase in the need for a wider variety of services and have evolved from being a volunteer-based Transportation provider to also being a volunteer-based provider of Chores, Homemaking, Consultation, and Visiting.
+Since its founding, ANGELS has seen a steady increase in the need for a wider variety of services and have evolved from being a volunteer-based Transportation provider to also being a volunteer-based provider of Chores, Homemaking, Consultation, and Visiting.
 During interactions with our clients, we learn of additional needs and seek solutions that can be applied to those who may not even realize the need.
 For example, when a volunteer mentioned how difficult it was to find a client’s home, we sought and received a grant in December 2021 to purchase and install county E911 signage.
 So far, we have provided 20 homes with this important safety feature.

 When talking to the family members of prospective clients, we ask for all types of assistance the individual might need and have learned that socialization is very important.
 We also ask our clients to respond to an annual survey that includes a question about additional services that would be helpful.